MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 yarn add @metamask/snaps-ui
 ```

-Then, whenever you're required to return a custom UI, import the components you need from the package, and build your UI with them.
+Then, whenever you're required to return a Custom UI, import the components you need from the package, and build your UI with them.
 For example:

 ```javascript
 import { panel, heading, text } from '@metamask/snaps-ui';